 - Performing competitor keyword research and adding any relevant keywords

 - Adjusting bids for keywords that are performing well, to prioritise them and divert more budget

 - Adding new Ad Groups and Campaigns when necessary

 - Split testing new ad copy

 - Monitoring performance of landing pages and suggesting improvements

 They’ll be reporting to you on a monthly basis, breaking down the ads and keywords that are performing best.
 They’ll explain the work they have done throughout the month and show you the campaign’s progress on KPIs (usually CPA).
 If you have any questions about your PPC management campaign, you can talk directly to your PPC Ninja.
-If you are on a multi-channel campaign, you can also discuss your campaign with your Project Manager.
+If you are on a multi-channel campaign, you can also discuss your campaign with your Account Manager.